 Since 1977, Loch Ness Productions has amassed what is probably the world's foremost accumulation of data about the planetarium and digital dome theater community.
-We currently maintain information on more than 4,100 theaters — about half in the United States, the others in more than 70 other countries.
+We currently maintain information on nearly 4,000 theaters — about forty percent in the United States, the others in more than 70 other countries.

 All this information, and much more, is available to you — in the LNP DOME THEATER COMPENDIUM.
 Check out the PREVIEWS! links below to see how it works.